-Our study demonstrated that intermittent NB stimulation improves performance a working memory task that requires selective maintenance of visual stimuli in memory.
+Our study demonstrated that intermittent NB stimulation broadens the selectivity of prefrontal neurons, which however increases stability of stimulus representations and improves performance for conditions that do not require fine location discrimination in a working memory task that requires selective maintenance of visual stimuli in memory.
 Our result are in agreement with recent studies that showed improvements in other cognitive tasks (Blake et al., 2017; Liu et al., 2018, 2017).
-Taken together, we have now shown working memory improvement by NB stimulation in two different cohorts of monkeys, implanted and tested in two different laboratories consistent with the effects of cholinergic agonists, iontophoresis of which increases activity of prefrontal neurons (Dasilva et al., 2019; Sun et al., 2017; Yang et al., 2013).
+Taken together, we have now shown working memory improvement by NB stimulation in two different cohorts of monkeys, implanted and tested in two different laboratories.

+This result was generally consistent with the effects of cholinergic agonists, iontophoresis of which increases activity of prefrontal neurons (Dasilva et al., 2019; Sun et al., 2017; Yang et al., 2013).
 Conversely, systemic administration of the muscarinic antagonist scopolamine (Zhou et al., 2011) and micro-iontophoresis of muscarinic and nicotinic-α7 inhibitors reduces prefrontal activity (Galvin et al., 2020; Major et al., 2015; Yang et al., 2013).
-In contrast to these reported drug effects, however, NB stimulation produced an increase that was specific only for some task intervals, notably not affecting the neuron’s preferred visual stimulus response, but increasing firing rate in the fixation interval and the delay intervals over which a visual stimulus was maintained in memory, and amplifying stimulation.
+In contrast to these reported drug effects, however, NB stimulation produced an increase that was specific only for some task intervals, notably not affecting the neuron’s preferred visual stimulus response, but increasing firing rate in the fixation interval and the delay intervals over which a visual stimulus was maintained in memory, and amplifying activity for anticipated but not appearing visual stimuli.
+NB stimulation also likely excites GABAergic neurons with ascending projections that are concurrently active with cholinergic neurons (Kim et al., 2015; Walker et al., 1989), which could not be addressed in iontophoretic studies, and these may also play a role in determining visual stimulus selectivity during NB stimulation.